547y4m/I.P-Logger/README.md

 Developed and tested on Python 3.9.0
 Be sure to run pip install -r requirements.txt or else script will fail.
 To run the script, simply do python run_win.py or run_linux.py according to your OS.
+Idk why but i couldnt delete the Iplogger.py file from the repository.
+Please dont use it as its outdated.